renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 ## Private Runner Fleet

-Some of the docker image builds are two large to process on standard shared GitLab runners, and for these tasks, a private runner fleet has been deployed into the `ai-assist-test` cluster.
+Some of the docker image builds are too large to process on standard shared GitLab runners, and for these tasks, a private runner fleet has been deployed into the `ai-assist-test` cluster.

 Any builds in this project tagged with the `ai-assist-container-build` build tag will run on the dedicated fleet, but this tag is intended for resource intensive docker image builds.